 A pretty simple and useful plugin, Page Template Dashboard lets see you what templates your…

 Sometimes, WordPress comments aren’t enough.
-If you’d like to give your users more options for logging in, and connect them to other comments they’ve made around the web, you might want to use the third party service Disqus.
+If you’d like to give your users more options for logging in and connect them to other comments they’ve made on the web, you might want to use the third party service Disqus.
 Luckily, they have a WordPress plugin which integrates your Disqus install with WordPress.

 What’s It Do?

 The Disqus plugin will connect your Disqus account to your WordPress install, and store all of your comments in your database.
 It integrates with the existing comment system, so you can view them just like you normally would, but also gives you access to your Disqus dashboard right in your admin panel.
 From there you customize the comment settings, such as setting up email notifications, creating a blacklist and adding moderators.
 You also have the ability to import your comments from WordPress to Disqus, or from Disqus to WordPress.

 Beyond that, the WordPress plugin supports all of Disqus’ features, such as RSS feeds, search engine friendly comments, spam filtering, and a myriad of log-in options for your users.
 To find out more about what Disqus is able to do, you can view their feature page.
 This article is mostly concerned with how the plugin functions.

 Disqus is also loaded asynchronously, so although it has a good amount of scripts and styles associated with it, it will not load until the rest of your posts are, and the files are all hosted on Disqus’ servers.